VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 Also we have an [issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/1203)  and when protocol will be stabilized.

 ### Let say we have already imported some data from Prometheus snapshot in VictoriaMetrics.
-What will happen with imported data into VictoriaMetrics if we run vmctl for the same Prometheus snapshot ?
+What will happen with imported data into VictoriaMetrics if we run vmctl for the same Prometheus snapshot?

-Such data will be written once again into VictoriaMetrics, i.e. as a result, VictoriaMetrics will have duplicate data.
+Such data will be written once again into VictoriaMetrics, i.e. as a result, VictoriaMetrics will store both duplicates of data.
 Such duplicates can be removed using deduplication.
 See this [link](https://docs.victoriametrics.com/#deduplication)

 ### What are the current possibilities for billing the use of a multi-tenant database, i.e. an estimate of the number of per tenant requests, network bandwidth, disk usage, anything else that can be calculated?